qgustavor/mega/readme.md

 ## Warning: unstable!

 As this library is a work in progress sometimes things may break, most because the code don't have a good coverage.

-Please don't use any undocumented functions as those can be removed or replaced any time.
-Example: `File.getCiphers` was moved to `crypto.getCiphers` because don't makes sense a cryptographic function belonging to the file constructor.
+Breaking changes are avoided when possible, but then **don't use any function that's not documented** as those can be removed or replaced any time.

 ## Fork objectives: